 The white or cream flower spikes look attractive, but have an unpleasant odour.
 They appear in spring and summer.

 The distinctive flat seeds are plum-red to purple-red, the outstanding identification and decorative features of this tree.
-For them to appear at their best one has to wait nearly until winter (Coates Palgrave, 2002).
+For them to appear at their best one has to wait until near winter.